3.1 Student Status and Residence

 Such cases will be carefully monitored by the Faculties at their regular monitoring meetings, and students who are not progressing satisfactorily may be advised that they need to return to Aberystwyth, take temporary withdrawal, or be prevented from continuing with their research under the Academic Regulation on Academic Progress.

-3.1.7 Students holding Tier 4 visas to study in the UK also have to meet Home Office requirements for residency in Aberystwyth for the duration of their CAS and must not be resident elsewhere in the UK.
+3.1.7 Students holding Student Visas to study in the UK also have to meet Home Office requirements for residency in Aberystwyth for the duration of their CAS and must not be resident elsewhere in the UK.

 3.1.8 These residency requirements shall not apply where students are undertaking approved fieldwork, research, work experience or other activity as part of their programme which require them to reside elsewhere.
 In addition, collaborative and distance learning programmes may be approved where students will be resident elsewhere for part or all of their studies.